HaiDang9719/haidangBlog/_posts/2019-04-29-voice-classification-spoof-vs-genuine.markdown

       {% endhighlight %}
 * Now the following code will train the CNN model using a batch size of 50 for 2000 iterations.
 After the training, it classifies testing set and prints out the achieved accuracy of the model along with plotting cost as a function of a number of iterations.
 * The accuracy achieved around 90%.
+### Future work:
+* In my next step, I will try to implement different method for audio pre-processing to extract useful features from the audio files such as Constant Q cepstral coefficients (CQCCs), MFCCs, LCNNs.
+* Beck-end: I will try to add more fully connected layers and use other different models such RNN, fastAI to compare the accuracy between them.

 Source: